QueryAgent: A Reliable and Efficient Reasoning Framework with Environmental Feedback-based Self-Correction: Related Work

 \subsection{Self-Correction}

 As the concern persists in the accuracy and appropriateness of LLM's generated content, self-correction has been proposed as a remedy to these issues \cite{pan2023automatically}.
 DIN-SQL \cite{pourreza2023dinsql} utilizes a zero-shot prompt to rectify errors in the generated SQL queries.
-The prompt asks LLMs to examine the generated SQL queries for potential errors and correct them, while skipping those that are deemed error-free.
+The prompt asks LLMs to examine the generated SQL queries for potential errors and correct them while skipping those that are deemed error-free.
 Such intrinsic self-correction, which is solely based on LLMs' inherent capabilities without the crutch of external feedback, fails to achieve significant improvement and is unreliable~\cite{huang2023large}.
 An intuitive improvement would be to incorporate few-shot demonstrations in the prompt \cite{chen2023teaching}.
 However, this would result in longer prompts, and can only cover a limited number of scenarios.
 Since they indiscriminately apply the same prompt to all cases, LLMs may be confused about which example fits the current situation.
 Some works like SALAM~\cite{wang2023learning} train a model to retrieve the most similar error case.
 Even so, it still can not ensure precise error discrimination and is heavyweight.
 Besides, the above methods overlook the rich feedback that the environment~(\textit{e.g.,} KB, DB) can provide for error correction.
 These approaches rely solely on the final output as the basis for error correction, presenting substantial challenges for LLMs to make accurate judgments.

-To address the above issues, we propose \eraser, an environmental feedback based self-correction method.
-Based on the feedback from the environment in the intermediate steps, \eraser~proactively identifies when errors arise and provide tailored guidelines.
+To address the above issues, we propose \eraser, an environmental feedback-based self-correction method.
+Based on the feedback from the environment in the intermediate steps, \eraser~proactively identifies when errors arise and provides tailored guidelines.